Department of War / Presidential Order 14188 / Latest tranche: June 12, 2026

 Presidential Unsealing and Reporting System for UAP Encounters.
 It is the framework established under Presidential Order 14188 for the systematic declassification of U.S. government records relating to Unidentified Anomalous Phenomena (UAP).

-Why was the release on May 8, 2026?
+Why was the first release on May 8, 2026?

 May 8 is the anniversary of the 1948 release of the Project Sign "Estimate of the Situation," the first formal U.S. military UAP assessment.
 The Department of War selected the date to mark the historical continuity from Sign through Grudge, Blue Book, AATIP, the UAP Task Force, and AARO.